Why should we have an endowment fund?

 YouthBridge does not handle operating funds for agencies.
 Our distribution processing reflects the intended long term nature of endowment assets.
 Your agency submits a written request for distribution signed by the authorized signers.
 Contingent upon how the original establishing document is written, a certified copy of the Board Resolution authorizing the distribution may be required.
 Fund balances are updated monthly.
 Distribution requests must be received by YouthBridge 5 business days prior to month end and any distribution will be based on the month end Fund balance after the distribution request is received.
 Distribution requests received less than 5 business days prior to a month end will be held and processed in the following month.

-Is there a minimum for starting an endowment and what are the costs?
+Is there a minimum for starting an endowment?

 How are the assets invested?